Michael M. Ross | 2026 Publications

 Primes in Square Intervals: The Remaining Analytic Obstacle

 The spine of the Jn analytic program.
-A five-stage Bombieri–Friedlander–Iwaniec dispersion chain reduces prime existence in Jn to a single averaged-Kloosterman hypothesis in the Deshouillers–Iwaniec style; the perfect-square centering at (2n)2 places a square factor in the second Kloosterman argument, producing a positive-proportion Salié subset.
+A five-stage Bombieri–Friedlander–Iwaniec dispersion chain reduces prime existence in Jn to a single averaged-Kloosterman hypothesis in the Deshouillers–Iwaniec style.
+The perfect-square centering at (2n)2 places a square factor in the second Kloosterman argument; the precise analytic consequence of that structure is sharpened in the continuation paper.

 -